jesseck3013/azure-function-oauth-access-token/README.md

         Invoke url: https://<Function-APP-Name>.azurewebsites.net/api/myhttptrigger
 ```

-Try open this URL in the browser, we will get **401 Unauthorized**, because only
+If we open this URL in the browser, we will get **401 Unauthorized**, because
-the resource that is attached to the managed identity can access this endpoint.
+only the resource that is attached to the managed identity can access this
+endpoint.

 ## Use Logic App with Managed Identity to test the endpoint